cds-snc/distributed-playbook/bond_with_each_other.md

 Applicable to groups of 50 and above - when you will have critical mass for interest.
 Ok to do before, but with less frequency.

-## \#Colleagues-and-coffee
+## \#Donut-Meet-up
 A certain set of people are often able to make it to BHT or to a topic-based socializing event, and some folk see each other often because they’re on the same project or committee.
 To introduce some serendipity into the mix, we also have an opt-in channel that randomly pairs two (or three) Trussels together every other week.
-The Trussels then schedule a time together and meet to talk.
+The CDSers then schedule a time together and meet to talk.
 We use https://www.donut.ai/

 Applicable for groups over 30, highly recommended after 50.